 - Prevention – Discuss how we can help stop this from happening to you again.

 What Emergency Treatments Are Available for Stroke?

 These emergency treatments are time-sensitive procedures and for best results must begin within hours of a stroke.
 Tests are done to decide if a patient can have and benefit from these emergency treatments.

-- Medications: Tissue Plasminogen Activator (tPA) or “clot busting” medication and antihypertensives may be used to treat acute stroke cases.
+- Medications: Thrombolytics or “clot busting” medication and antihypertensives may be used to treat acute stroke cases.

 - Complex Stroke Treatments: Aneurysm clipping and coiling are procedures where surgeons use tools to stop aneurysm bleeding.

 - Endovascular Clot Retrieval: For complex stroke cases, we offer this treatment to open blocked blood vessels up to 24 hours after onset of stroke symptoms.

 Patients who arrive within the first few hours of sudden stroke signs and symptoms may be treated with clot busting medication known as TNK (Tenecteplase) and/or a clot retrieval device known as Mechanical Thrombectomy.
 Huntington Hospital’s Stroke patients who are treated with Mechanical Thrombectomy have a greater chance of going home upon discharge when compared to stroke centers within Los Angeles County and across the nation.
 We offer stroke patients a better chance at recovery.

 TNK (Tenecteplase) is a powerful drug used to break up blood clots causing ischemic stroke.
 The quicker we treat, the better chance our patients have at recovery.
 The national goal for treatment with TNK is within 60 minutes of arrival to the emergency department.
 Huntington Hospital is recognized annually for its timely stroke team performance.
 Our fastest time to treatment with TNK is 6 minutes.